reactorlabs/RhoVec/semantics.md

        recycled.
 If it is too long, it gets truncated.
      * A warning is emitted if the length of the positional vector is not a multiple of the length of the replacement vector.

+  * `E_Subset1_Negative1_Assign` and `E_Subset1_Negative2_Assign`: Similar to
+    `E_Subset1_Negative1` and `E_Subset1_Negative2`, subsetting takes negative
+    indices; either a vector of positive numbers is negated, or the vector contains negative numbers.
+The elements excluded by these indices are updated by the RHS.
+    * If a negative index is out of bounds, it is ignored.
+    * Repeated indices are ignored.
+    * `NA`s are not allowed as indices.
+    * Internally, the negative vector is converted to a boolean vector, which is then converted to a positional vector.
+    * Assignment follows the same rules as `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`, where the length of the index vector must be a multiple of the length of the replacement vector, otherwise there is a warning.
+Furthermore, the replacement vector is either truncated or recycled to achieve the correct length.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within